Flight Attendants, Pilots Say Frontier Discriminated Against New Moms

 Sara Nelson, president of the Association of Flight Attendants-CWA, said flight attendants have faced a long history of sex discrimination, including weight restrictions imposed as recently as the early 1990s.

-She said the industry has made strides in recent decades in the area of gender equality, but hasn't done enough to accommodate the needs of new or expectant mothers whose jobs may require them to work 14-hour days or staff back-to-back flights.
+She said the industry has made strides in recent decades in the area of gender equality but hasn't done enough to accommodate the needs of new or expectant mothers whose jobs may require them to work 14-hour days or staff back-to-back flights.

-"There hasn't been enough of a recognition that there are mothers who fly in these unique situations...and there needs to be more focus on this in the industry," Nelson said.
+"There hasn't been enough of a recognition that there are mothers who fly in these unique situations ... and there needs to be more focus on this in the industry," Nelson said.

 According to union officials, specific policies on pregnancy and breastfeeding vary widely across airlines, but many require pregnant flight attendants to stop flying weeks or months before giving birth.
 Some offer disability or other benefits during that time.

 Others offer extended unpaid leave, beyond the 12 weeks required under the federal Family and Medical Leave Act, or FMLA.
 United Airlines, for example, allows up to a year of unpaid leave.
-Under pressure from workers, Frontier recently expanded its policy to allow up to 6 months of unpaid leave for women who give birth.
+Under pressure from workers, Frontier recently expanded its policy to allow up to six months of unpaid leave for women who give birth.

 Policies to accommodate breastfeeding are relatively rare, though officials point to a provision negotiated in Alaska Airlines' contract that provides specific protections for lactating women to pump on airplanes.